 This Advanced Level 3 qualification is designed for?students aged 16 years or over who have already achieved GCSE grade 4 [C] in both English and Maths and want to continue to study Performing Arts through applied learning to progress to higher education or professional vocational training.

-The Advanced Performing Arts: Creative Dance and Acting Pathways have been specifically designed for students wishing to study a single creative subject plus work experience, tutorial and personal and professional development.
+The Advanced Performing Arts course has been specifically designed for students wishing to study a creative subject in addition to work experience, tutorials and personal and professional development.
 The course is comprised of three main subject areas; Dance, Acting and Singing.

-The Dance pathway will prepare you for the demands and exhilaration of showcasing live dance performance.
+The Dance units will prepare you for the demands and exhilaration of showcasing live dance performance.
 You will focus on building a strong foundation in dance techniques and gaining an insight into the realities of life as a dancer.